Daemondeal/sha3-core-driver/DEMO.md

 ## Setup

+This setup assumes that you have the PetaLinux Tools installed at version 2023.2.
+These tools can be downloaded at [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html).

-First of all, you have to go inside the `ketchup_driver` folder, and run the command `petalinux-build`.
+To build the project, you have to go inside the `Petalinux/ketchup_driver` folder, and run the command `petalinux-build`.
 Once that's done, you either boot via JTAG using `petalinux-boot --kernel --jtag`, or via SD card using the steps detailed in the [tutorial](../Tutorials/04_petalinux_workflow.md).
 Don't forget to put the boot jumper in the correct position for this process.

 ## Steps to replicate the demo